 Required Licenses

-- Business License: You must obtain a general business license from your local government, which typically requires submitting an application form and paying a fee.
+- Business License: Obtain a general business license from your local government.
+This usually requires submitting an application and paying a fee.

 Insurance Requirements

-- Workers' Compensation Insurance: Required if you have employees, this insurance covers medical expenses and lost wages for workers injured on the job.
+- Workers’ Compensation Insurance: Required if you have employees, this insurance covers medical expenses and lost wages for employees injured on the job.

 Training Certifications